How have African countries voted on Russia and Ukraine at the United Nations? (updated)

 - What Did China’s Flurry of African Engagements Have to Do With Ukraine? – Commentary by Lauren Ashmore for The Diplomat, March 28th 2022.

-And more will come, so do watch this space!
+More will come, so do watch this space!

-Alternatively, to request bespoke briefing or analysis on these or other issues, or request any other type of support from Development Reimagined, please email the team at email@example.com.
+To request bespoke briefing or analysis on these or other issues, or request any other type of support from Development Reimagined, please email the team at firstname.lastname@example.org.